shayan-g/Portfolio/index.md

 ADD INFORMATION

-In my portfolio, you will see what analytics skills that I am capable of as well as the projects that I have selected.
-My interests lie in...=
+In my portfolio, you will see what analytics skills that I am capable of as well as some of the projects that I have completed during my experience in my Master's program as well as the Work-Study programs.
+My interests lie...

 Please contact me if you have any questions!
 * *Personal Email: sgolshan2018@gmail.com*